aguthrie19/AudioDigits/README.md

 * `set FLASK_APP=./webapp.py`
 * `flask run`

+Note:<br />
+* The "documents" directory contains prior research that inspired the project.
+The directory can be ignored.
-Note: ignore the ".idea" directory unless you want it for development in pycharm
+* Ignore the ".idea" directory unless you want it for development in pycharm.